-The sixth annual Citizen Water Academy will be held in Fall of 2024.
-There is no tuition, fee, or charge to apply or if you're accepted to attend the Citizen Water Academy.
+The eighth annual Water Academy will be held in Fall 2026.
+There is no tuition, fee, or charge to apply or if you're accepted to attend the Water Academy.

 This Academy provides current and emerging leaders in our community an opportunity to learn and appreciate our most valuable natural resource – the water we depend upon for life!

-Attendees will tour our Fleur Drive Treatment Plant; receive hands-on experience with conservation practices designed to improve soil health and water quality; talk with farmers about land use and water quality; learn from soil, water and public health professionals; discuss consumer trust and bottled water consumption; understand what DMWW is doing to prepare for climate change, remove lead water service lines from our community and plan for the future alongside our Central Iowa Water Works’ partners; and brainstorm ways to get involved as urban residents, all with the ultimate goal of having a better understanding of your local water utility and the role you can play in improving water quality in our state.
-There will be opportunities to work in small groups and built-in networking events.
+Attendees will tour our Fleur Drive Treatment Plant; receive hands-on experience with conservation practices designed to improve soil health and water quality; talk with farmers about land use and water quality; learn from soil, water and public health professionals; discuss consumer trust and DMWW’s role as an anchor institution in the community; understand what DMWW is doing to remove lead water service lines from our community and plan for the future alongside our Central Iowa Water Works partners; and brainstorm ways to get involved as urban residents with the completion of a small capstone project geared around “Imagine a Day Without Water.”
+The ultimate goal is for graduates to have a better understanding of your local water utility and the role you can play in improving water quality in our state.
+There will be opportunities to work in small groups and built-in networking events, including membership into a new alumni network.

 “Highly informative.
 A good way to learn or improve tools to help tackle Iowa's clean water issues.”